 Sprained wrist treatment

-- Elevation - Raising the wrist above the level of the heart will also help reduce swelling and encourage excess fluids to drain away.
+Raising or elevating the wrist above the level of the heart will also help reduce swelling and encourage excess fluids to drain away.

 More severe injuries may require immobilisation in a splint for 1-2 weeks to allow the ligament to heal.
 After this period the wrist may feel stiff so a mobility and stretching programme is important to get the wrist moving again.
 Wrist strengthening exercises can also be used to strengthen the muscles surrounding the wrist which helps to support the injured ligament.